chongyangshi/blog.chongya.ng/content/running-a-low-cost-distributed-kubernetes-cluster-with-wireguard.md

 This process also involves overcoming a common MTU issue when tunnelling encapsulated packets, which would have caused packets larger than MTU to be dropped incorrectly.
 To resolve this, I recommend:

-* Make all physical ethernet interfaces, and virtualised ethernet interfaces of satellite workers use MTU = 1500.
+* Make all physical ethernet interfaces, and virtualized ethernet interfaces of satellite workers use MTU = 1500.
 * Setting `MTU = 1360` in your `[interface]` configuration of all WireGuard installations
 * Configure Calico to use MTU = 1300: